PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Rattick, I want to hire you.
 Now before you protest, here's 10 gold pieces.
 Now there's more where that came from.
 Plenty more.
 I seek an audience with the Wizard at the bottom of this smoking hole, and I want you to get me there."

 "I… I…" Rattick stammered to a halt.
 Between trying to twist circumstances to his advantage and trying to figure out what in the hell circumstance was up to, he locked up.
-Finally, he asked "Have you lost your mind, fat merchant?"
+Finally, he asked, "Have you lost your mind, fat merchant?"

 "What?
 You mean because I'm here?
 Yeah, probably.
 But I haven't lost my cunning, you understand.
 Half you reward is with me, half when you get me back to town."